 While the Bangladesh government has been taking measures to maintain the physical borders, the cultural production of borders has also started with the inception of Bangladesh as an independent country.
 The nation-building project of Bangladesh is primarily based on secular cultural Bengali identity (Bjornberg 2016).
 Sometimes the nationalism gets an overtone of Muslimness.
 The oscillation between cultural ethnocentrism and religious identity shifts as the main political parties in power change (Majumder 2016).
 Like most nation-states, Bangladesh has also been pursuing an exclusionary nationalism that even sometimes pushes the non-Bengali tribal community to the line of exclusion.
 In the initial days of the newly independent Bangladesh, the indigenous communities of the Chittagong Hill Tracts were asked to change their identity and convert to Bengali (Chakma 2016; Mohsin 1997).
-For the Rohingya people, the ethnic gap presents itself as a gulf in the imagination of the Bangladeshi Bengalis (Bjornberg 2016; Farzana 2017).
+For the Rohingva people, the ethnic gap presents itself as a gulf in the imagination of the Bangladeshi Bengalis (Bjornberg 2016; Farzana 2017).
 The religious similarity plays a subtle role in bringing two communities together but does not stand firm in the territorially confined imagination of a nation-state (Farzana 2017).

 The exclusionary nation-building imagination and the practices do not allow the borders to be dismantled but rather they are sustained.
-However, the borders strengthened sometimes are and weakened.
-Bangladesh has taken steps combining both violent/ hard and non-violent/soft measures.
+However, the borders sometimes are strengthened and weakened.
+Bangladesh has taken steps combining both violent/hard and non-violent/soft measures.
 The measures are hard that make the bodies of the physical border crosser are the sites of imposing both the instrumental and abstract technologies that obstruct the entry or at least force to follow some procedure to enter from one side of the border to another.
 The hard measures can be violent as well (Jones 2016).
 The soft measures are the exercises that are culturally produced.
 It includes the narratives of making "other."

-Section III: Agency of Bangladesh-Use of Hard Measures in Strengthening Border

-Bangladesh partially uses coercive and productive power to strengthen the borders and borderwork or embolden the "identity/difference" that makes the Rohingya refugees "outsiders" or "others" (Connolly, 1991).
-Bangladesh continuously struggles in maintaining the sanctity of the borders amid the increased inflow of the Rohingya.
+Section III: Agency of Bangladesh-Use of Hard Measures in Strengthening Border the sanctity of the borders amid the increased inflow of the Rohingya.
 Both hard and soft borders are in consultation with each other.
 The Rohingya inflow in Bangladesh has been pushing Bangladesh to strengthen the physical borders and increase the border-making practices in the borderland.
 The first large scale influx of refugees in 1970s had pushed Bangladesh to bring the issue of border demarcation at the table of discussion with Burma as discussed above.
 Stringent action was not in place at that time.
 However, it is alleged that the repatriation of some 200,000 did not happen without coercive measures.
 Though the government in Bangladesh-inside and outside of the country-was propagating to provide shelter to the Rohingya refugees as part of the religious obligation as a Muslim country, it was not ready to provide shelter to the refugees permanently (Islam 2022).
 Since the second major influx in 1991-1992, Bangladesh has been following restrictive border polices and measures in regards to the movement of the Rohingya; the restrictions became more visible from 2009 onward.
-The policies are multi-faceted: restrictive entry, temporary shelter, and restricted rights (Uddin 2020; Islam 2019).
+The policies are multi-faceted: restrictive entry, temporary shelter, and restricted rights (Uddin 2020: Islam 2019).
 It has increased security on the borders due to the increased movement of the Rohingya refugees.